The unveiling of the floor of the Siena Cathedral: visiting a hidden jewel

 A jewel visible only in a few months of the year

-It is only in the period between the second half of August until the end of October that something extraordinary can be admired in Siena.
+It is only in the period between the end of June and the end of July, and then from the 18th of August until the 18th of October that something extraordinary can be admired in Siena.
 This is the time in which there is the unveiling of the floor of the Siena Cathedral, an unmatched work within the Italian artistic panorama.
-To characterize the floor of the Cathedral of Siena – according to the biographer Giorgio Vasari “the most beautiful, the largest and most magnificent that has ever been made” – is the series of fifty-six large squares that were almost all made with the marble inlay technique (tarsia marmorea), a type of execution that stands out from the mosaic for a greater degree of complexity.
+To characterise the floor of the Cathedral of Siena – according to the biographer Giorgio Vasari “the most beautiful, the largest and most magnificent that has ever been made” – is the series of fifty-six large squares that were almost all made with the marble inlay technique (tarsia marmorea), a type of execution that stands out from the mosaic for a greater degree of complexity.

 Eighty-five metres of beauty